Joseph Ekuban

-Joseph Ansah Ekuban (born 2 January 2000) is a Ghanaian football player who plays for club Latina.
+Joseph Ansah Ekuban (born 2 January 2000) is a Ghanaian professional footballer who plays as a forward for Italian club Cittadella.

-Club career
+Career

 Verona

-He was raised in the youth teams of Verona.
+Ekuban was raised in the youth teams of Verona.
 He never was called up to the senior squad.
 He spent 2018–19 season in Serie D with Mantova.

 Loan to Partizani

-On 12 July 2019 he joined Albanian Superliga club Partizani Tirana on loan with an option to buy.
+On 12 July 2019, he joined Albanian Superliga club Partizani Tirana on loan with an option to buy.

-He made his first appearances for Partizani in July in their European (UEFA Champions League and UEFA Europa League) qualifiers matches against Qarabağ and Sheriff Tiraspol.
+He made his first appearances for Partizani in July in their European (UEFA Champions League and UEFA Europa League) qualifying matches against Qarabağ and Sheriff Tiraspol.

-He made his professional Albanian Superliga debut for Partizani on 15 September 2019 in a game against Laçi.
-He substituted Jasir Asani in the 57th minute.
+He made his professional Albanian Superliga debut for Partizani on 15 September 2019, in a game against Laçi, coming on as a substitute for Jasir Asani in the 57th minute.
 On 20 January 2020, Partizani announced that they are terminating the loan early.
 He made just one appearance in the Albanian Superliga, two in Albanian Cup and two in UEFA qualifiers.

 Virtus Francavilla

-On 21 January 2020, he signed a 2.5-year contract with Serie C club Virtus Francavilla.
+On 21 January 2020, he signed a two-and-a-half-year contract with Serie C club Virtus Francavilla.